No matter the genre of music or instrument you play, it is vital to put on an excellent live performance to take your music career to the next level.

 3. Study The Stage And Venue, Check for Opportunity

 Every stage and every venue is different.
 Before the gig check for good opportunities to enhance your performance.
 Take about 5 minutes to do this before every show.
 If you find an excellent opportunity to use a unique part of the stage during a particular piece of your song, map out your idea with the band.
-Some ideas are drum risers, massive PA speakers to climb in the center or side of the stage, or something along the lines like the video below.
+Some ideas are drum risers, massive PA speakers to climb in the center or side of the stage, or something along those lines.

 4. Learn To Give 100% Even If Your Stage Mix Sucks

 Although this may be much harder to pull off than it sounds, this tip is vital.
-Far too many shows can be ruined by lack of live performance because a musicians monitor or in-ear mix is not right.
+Far too many shows can be ruined by a lack of live performance because a musician’s monitor or in-ear mix is not right.

 Your band may have done a complete soundcheck getting your monitor or in-ear mix just right.
 You hit the stage hours later to find out that perfect mix is now far from perfect.
 This happens quite frequently.
 Most musicians give that mad and confused look on their face as something wrong is happening.
 They shut down from “Rockstar Mode.”
 They turn their live performance entirely off as they wait until the songs over to tell the sound man to change the mix.

 A sad truth about this fact is the only thing the crowd notices is the lack of performance by the musician, the mad/confused face of the musician, and the musician asking the sound man in the microphone to change the mix.